urql-graphql/urql/docs/graphcache/errors.md

 When you're calling a fragment method, please ensure that you're only passing fragments in your GraphQL document.
 The first fragment will be used to start writing data.

-## (12) Can't generate a key for writeFragment(...)
+## (12) Can't generate a key for writeFragment(...) or link(...)

-> Can't generate a key for writeFragment(...) data.
+> Can't generate a key for writeFragment(...) [or link(...) data.
 > You have to pass an `id` or `_id` field or create a custom `keys` config for `???`.

-You probably have called `cache.writeFragment` with data that the cache can't generate a key for.
+You probably have called `cache.writeFragment` or `cache.link` with data that the cache can't generate a key for.

 This may either happen because you're missing the `id` or `_id` field or some other fields for your custom `keys` config.

-Please make sure that you include enough properties on your data so that `writeFragment` can generate a key.
+Please make sure that you include enough properties on your data so that `writeFragment` or `cache.link` can generate a key.
+On `cache.link` the entities must either be an existing entity key, or a keyable entity.

 ## (13) Invalid undefined